 That strong support comes with conditions.
 Customers demand choice in digital payments, and the convenience that an omnichannel checkout experience delivers.
 More on that in a moment.

-Consumer behaviour and attitudes favour local businesses
+Consumer behaviour and attitudes favour local and small businesses

 The vast majority (89 per cent) of the 1,000 Canadian adults who took part in the Interac survey say they understand that COVID-19 was a blow to local businesses.

 That empahty could translate into a shift in consumer behaviour.
 More than half of Canadians (55 per cent) say their desire to spend money at local businesses incentivizing them to shift their spending habits by shopping closer to home.

 Canadians say this desire is about more than just convenience.
 Half of survey respondents said they’d be willing to pay a local retailer $5 more for the same product as an online one — and 31 per cent would pay $10 more.
 Canadians are more patient with local retailers, too.
 Almost half (48 per cent) agree they’re willing to wait longer for products from a local business.